 All students at Co-op Academy Swinton have targets which are aspirational and provide a goal for all students to work to.
 Progress reports are produced once a term showing progress to targets which are produced for students to take home and share with parents/carers.
-If a child is falling behind in a few subjects this could be the first sign of SEN becoming a barrier to learning.
+If a child is falling behind in a few subjects this could be the first sign of SEND becoming a barrier to learning.
 Once interventions are undertaken each intervention with action taken usually over a six-week period, is recorded and results of that particular intervention are then fed back to teachers and parents/carers.

 A full risk assessment is made before any off-site activity; in some cases, additional adults may be required to support children with particular needs, and where necessary specialist staff training can be provided in preparation for these visits.
 In recent years, all visits and residential trips have been accessible to all the children within our care.
 Any individual needs have been discussed with parents/carers in advance, and decisions made about adaptations which may be required.

-Co-op Academy Swinton is a small school, with a caring and inclusive ethos, where everyone is valued.
+Co-op Academy Swinton is a growing school, with a caring and inclusive ethos, where everyone is valued.
 Relationships between students, and between staff and students, are positive.
 Students have a good understanding of their rights and responsibilities as individuals, and unkindness is not accepted.

 Safeguarding is a priority in our school with senior staff responsible for its monitoring and implementation to keep children safe.
 In specific cases, we may also suggest a referral to counselling services, or to the Child and Adolescent Mental Health Service (CAMHS).